Conserving the Environment

 MC is committed to environmental conservation efforts in order to pass on our irreplaceable Earth to future generations and to realize a prosperous society where people live in harmony with nature.

-Through the Project in Tropical Forest Regeneration, launched in 1990, MC is engaged in the intensive, mixed planting of tree species native to each region.
-The aim of this project is to regenerate near-natural forest ecosystems in a short space of time, about 40 to 50 years.
+Through the Tropical Forest Regeneration project, launched in 1990, MC is engaged in the intensive, mixed planting of tree species native to each region.
+The aim of this project is to regenerate near-natural forest ecosystems in a short space of time, of about 40 to 50 years.

 Forest Conservation Project “Mitsubishi Corporation Thousand Year Forest”

-MC carries out a forest conservation project in Aki City, Kochi Prefecture, the birthplace of Mitsubishi founder Yataro Iwasaki.
-MC entered into a forest conservation agreement with Kochi Prefecture, Aki City and the East Kochi Forest Association in an aim to protect Japanese environments, and collaborations have been ongoing since 2009.
+MC carries out a forest conservation project in Aki City, Kochi Prefecture, the birthplace of the founder of Mitsubishi, Yataro Iwasaki.
+MC entered into a forest conservation agreement with Kochi Prefecture, Aki City, and the East Kochi Forest Association in an aim to protect the Japanese environment, and collaborations have been ongoing since 2009.
 This project was MC's first forest conservation initiative in Japan.
 It has been named the “Mitsubishi Corporation Thousand Year Forest” (also known as Yataro’s Forest) and consists of a 263-hectare expanse of forest, 143 hectares of which are owned by MC.
-Aside from conducting forest conservation activities to improve functions that serve the public interest, such as headwater conservation, the area is also being used as a place for carrying out environmental education, volunteer activities, as well as opportunities for MC employees and Aki City residents to experience what it is like to periodically thin the forest.
+Aside from conducting forest conservation activities to improve functions that serve the public interest, such as headwater conservation, the area is also being used as a place for MC employees to participate in volunteer activities and utilize the forest as a place for environmental education.

 * Shikoku’s national forests are being protected under the protective forest system.
-This project is expected to help conserve biodiversity by establishing “green corridors” that connect these protective forests, allowing plants and animals to widely come and go.
+This project is expected to help conserve biodiversity by establishing “green corridors” that connect these protective forests, allowing plants and animals to come and go freely.

 Forest Conservation Project “Mitsubishi Corporation Thousand Year Forest”